loganthorneloe/loganthorneloe.github.io/content/posts/dividends.md

 3. Dividends are excellent for cash flow.
 If you want consistent cash flow to supplement your budget or to cash flow into other investments, dividends are an excellent way to do this.
 Just make sure you research your investment instead of only deciding by the dividend.

-Phew, that was a lot to cover.
 Hopefully this clears up how dividends actually work and why dividend investing is much less appealing than many make it out to be.

 Good luck with your investing!
 If you're interested in studying the financials of individual stocks, check the free web app I made to make accessing financial statements easier: [stockboy.app](https://stockboy.app).
 If you found this at all helpful, [buy me a coffee](https://www.buymeacoffee.com/loganthorneloe) to encourage me to stop being lazy and to write more articles like this.